-My plan is not to stray too far from the original factory specification for this build.
-The gearbox will be upgraded to the 5-speed overdrive transmission from the 80's 320i, the suspension will get some Ireland Engineering lowered Stage 1 springs and Bilstien shocks all round.
+My plan was not to stray too far from the original factory specification for this build.
+The gearbox was upgraded to the 5-speed overdrive transmission from the 80's 320i, the suspension got some Ireland Engineering lowered Stage 1 springs and Bilstien shocks all round.

 Matching-number engine rebuild

 It's easy to check whether you have an original engine: the number on the block is identical to the one stamped on the body and VIN plate - life was simple back in the day!
 My plan was to do a stock rebuild and find a suitable Solex single-barrel carburetor to replace the missing one.
 I had to resist dreams of M Power and more cc's due to intervention from the intended recipient of the Baron (my wife)!

 In technical terms the engine was pretty stuffed!

 The turbo conversion and 40+years of use had left the bores at their limits, the head had been ground to below tolerance and was soft, now I really wanted my S14!
 In the end the decision was made to save it.
 So I did a total rebuild: liners, new pistons (grand pianos) oil pump, newish head - the lot.

 As luck would have it, my wife didn't sound too keen on a carburetor engine after all given her desire to have a fuel-efficient day driver.
 So out came the plans for an EFI upgrade, staying true to the BMW badge at the same time.